 administration having previously worked in the Arts and Culture department at RMIT University.

 Chloé joined Linden as the Volunteer Officer in May 2019 with an extensive background in arts-based volunteering.
-Some of her own volunteer
+She has curated

 Cultural Backgrounds: Chloé identifies as Australian with Scottish/Irish/American heritage on her father's side,

 and English heritage on her mother's side (although we are talking some generations back).
 Her maternal great-grandparents emigrated